FOXle/Coursera_GettingAndCleaningDataWeek4/README.md

 The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.

 #### 1. Data
-- Raw data: collected data for the project
+- RawData.md: source of collected data for the project
 - Processed data: tidy data set as a result of run_analysis.R

 #### 2. R Code